aadamsongit/aadamsongit/README.md

 -- Minesweeper 2025, a frontend game built with React<br />
 -- BuiltinPublic, a SaaS application for the developer community, built with DevEx in mind<br />

 ✨ I began learning programming in 2021 via SheCodes.io and Coding Dojo.
-I've since earned certificateions from FreeCodeCamp, Udemy, Scrimba, and TEKSystems via Coursera.<br />
+I've since earned certifications from FreeCodeCamp, Udemy, Scrimba, and TEKSystems via Coursera.<br />
 -- I have **four years** of cumulative experience with React.js.
-I have experience with: Python, TypeScript, Next.js, Node.js, Express.js, MongoDB, SQL (mostly PostgreSQL), and unit testing (Jest, Vitest, React Testing Library.
+I have experience with: Python, TypeScript, Tailwind CSS, Next.js, Node.js, Express.js, MongoDB, SQL (mostly PostgreSQL), and unit testing (Jest, Vitest, React Testing Library).
+My go-to stack is Next or React + Vite with TS and Tailwind.